m347h/fullstackopen_exercise1.6-1.14/README.md

 ## 1.8: unicafe step3 ##
 Refactor your application so that displaying the statistics is extracted into its own Statistics component.
 The state of the application should remain in the App root component.

+## 1.9: unicafe step4 ##
+Change your application to display statistics only once feedback has been gathered.